 A transaction processing system (TPS) helps users process data transactions within a database system that tracks transaction programs.
 It maintains balance and control of a particular organization’s process of purchasing goods and services.
 It is responsible for coordinating the inventory and distribution of products, managing transactions from payment accounts, and processing sales and payrolls.
-As such, it is highly beneficial to monitor online transactions, as it allows for a momentary delay between when a product is purchased to when it was sold.
+As such, it is highly beneficial when monitoring online transactions, as it allows for a momentary delay between when a product is purchased to when it was sold.

 An example of a transaction processing system at work is when a customer buys a concert ticket.
 While the customer fills out his/her payment details, the system holds the ticket for him/her so no other customers can buy it.
 In short, the system is critical in ensuring that each ticket will not have two different owners.

 Read More about a “Transaction Processing System (TPS)”

 A transaction processing system contains the information involved in gathering, changing, and retrieving transaction data.
 At the very least, it must be reliable and consistent to ensure that each transaction proceeds without problems.

 What Are the Benefits of Using a Transaction Processing System?